andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

   User "1" *-- "N" News
 ```

 Teacher passed use [this site](https://mermaid.js.org/) as the official website who talks about Mermaid.
+Teacher talked us that Mermaid is very powerful, supports several things, like relations and sequence diagram!